rewbs/sd-parseq/README.md

 | `<expr1> and <expr2>`  	| 1 if <expr1> and <expr2> are non-zero, 0 otherwise.  	   |   	|
 | `<expr1> or <expr2>`  	| 1 if <expr1> or <expr2> are non-zero, 0 otherwise.  	   |   	|

+### Reference audio file

+To help you align your keyframes and formula with audio, you can load an audio file to view its waveform alongside the your parameter graph.

+### Working with large number of frames (performance tips)

+Parseq can become slow when working with a large number of frames.
+If you see performance degradations, try the following:
+* In the Managed Fields section, select only the fields you want to control with Parseq.
+* Close the sections you're not using.
+For example, if you're not using Sparklines or the test Output view, close them using the ^ next to the section title.
+* Hide the fields you're not actively working with by unselecting them in the "show/hide fields" selection box (or toggle them by clicking their sparklines).
+* Disable autorender (and remember to manually hit the render button every few changes).
+* Note that the graph becomes uneditable when displaying more than 1000 frames, and does not show keyframes.
+To restore editing, zoom in to a section less than 1000 frames.

 ### Audio analyser for automatic keyframe creation from audio data

 Parseq now includes a [built-in audio analyser](https://sd-parseq.web.app/analyser), which you can use to generate keyframes and values based on beats, events and pitch of an input audio file.
+This is not to be confused with the Reference Audio visualisation described above.

 #### Audio analyer general info (read this first)
 * ⚠️ This feature is experimental.
 That's why it's quite separate from the main Parseq UI for now.
 The keyframes it generates can be merged into an existing Parseq document using the "Merge keyframes" button in the main UI.